AlexeyLK/GL_Task2/README.md

  `git clone https://github.com/AlexeyLK/GL_Task2/..........`

-3) Open this fokder as project in QtCreator
+3) Open this folder as project in QtCreator

 4) Press start in the left bottom corner: startProject.png